 Brief History of Bais City

 The name Bais came from a legend when Spaniards came to the Philippines.
 Because of the fertile lands and rich fishing grounds of the place, the Spanish were interested and came to the place.
-Fishermen were gathering fresh water eel called “Bais” caught in the fish traps.
+Fishermen were gathering freshwater eel called “Bais” caught in the fish traps.
 The Spaniard asked them, “Como se llama este lugar?”
 (What is the name of this place?)
 Thinking that he was asking for the name of the fish, they answered “bais”.
 Thus, the place is now called “Bais.”
-The Spaniards then move in to Bais to cultivate the land and take advantage of the abundant fishing grounds.
-They planted sugar cane and produced “moscovado” which was exported to Spain via IloIlo loaded in large sailboats called Batel or Lurcha.
+The Spaniards then move into Bais to cultivate the land and take advantage of the abundant fishing grounds.
+They planted sugar cane and produced “muscovado” which was exported to Spain via Iloilo loaded in large sailboats called Batel or Lurcha.
 On the 20th of January 1848, the island of Negros was entrusted to the Recollects by Gov. Gen. Don Narciso Claveria and later sent missionaries a year after.
 It became a town in 1849.

 Barangays of Bais Negros Oriental

 The progress of the town was greatly attributed to the Central Azucarera de Bais (CAB), the biggest raw sugar producer in Negros Oriental.
 The Real Compańia-General de Tabacos de Filipinas, the pioneer in the sugar industry in the country, established the CAB which led to abundance in the town and enabled the residents to build regal houses and acquire assets from the province during the early 1930s.
 The town of Bais became a chartered city on September 9, 1968, with Genaro Goni as its first city mayor.